brokenmass/ms/README.md

-# MS
+# Rain

 **WORK IN PROGRESS**

-MS is my own functional language.
+Rain is my own functional language.
 The bootstrapping language is typescript :O

 ## Objectives